Tomball Independent School District: History

 In November 2021, voters approved Propositions A and B of Bond 2021 - a $494.5 million bond program that will fund four new schools (two elementary, one intermediate, and a third high school) and facilities, including the purchase of the former BJ Services Headquarters building now called the Eastside Complex (which will become the Tomball Innovation Center and, as of January 2023, is the new home for Tomball Star Academy) and a pre-K center, infrastructure, renovations, transportation, technology for staff and students as well as security updates.
 Voters did not approve Propositions C, D, and E of Bond 2021, which would have provided an additional $73.1 million for athletic facility upgrades, a natatorium at the third high school, and a new fine arts/athletics multi-use facility at each of the three high schools.
 Propositions A and B received roughly 57% approval, and Propositions C, D, and E received roughly 47% approval.
 Approximately 8,600 voters voted on Bond 2021, with Propositions A and B each passing by roughly 1200 votes and Propositions C, D, and E each failing to pass by roughly 500 votes.

 On October 10, 2022, the district broke ground on the Jeurgen Road complex, between Mueschke Rd and Cypress-Rosehill Rd on the western edge of the district that will include the new high school, the intermediate school, and one of the elementary schools approved in Bond 2021.
-The other elementary school will be built at the Eastside Complex.
+The other elementary school was to be built at the Eastside Complex.
+In May 2023, the district announced that the elementary school planned for the Eastside Complex would instead be an intermediate school to relieve Creekside Park Junior High and the elementary schools in its feeder pattern.
+This Intermediate School #5 would have made all the elementary schools in the district serve grades K-4 and all the junior highs serve grades 7-8.
+In December 2023, in response to parent protests, TISD decided to expand Creekside Park Junior High to include grades 5-8 instead of building a new intermediate school outside of the Creekside Park Village area.

+In May 2025, Tomball ISD voters approved a $429 million bond referendum, composed of four propositions, all of which were approved by 55-63% of the voters.
+The bond included funding for the construction of a second Pre-K center and a replacement campus for Tomball Intermediate School at the Eastside Complex, as well as the purchase of property for a future 13th elementary school.
+Funding was also included for campus and infrastructure upgrades, new buses, expansion of the district transportation center, new CTE programs, conversion of the current Tomball Intermediate campus into a Special Services center, new turf athletic fields, updates to the Tomball High School "Cougar Country" stadium (which serves as the District track stadium), and new indoor Multi-Program Activity Centers at each high school, in part to allow for athletic activities under new state heat safety restrictions.